Ramy-Uptown/Uptown-FS/README.md

 3) If new endpoints, routes, or commands are added, document them briefly under API Reference or a new section.
 4) Keep instructions accurate for both local Docker and Codespaces.
 5) Do not remove existing notes; append and refine.
+6) Prefix every new bullet in “Recent Fixes and Changes” with a timestamp in the form [YYYY-MM-DD HH:MM] (UTC).

 Checklist before finishing any task:
 - [ ] Code builds and runs locally (docker compose up -d) or in Codespaces
 - [ ] Ports are correct and forwarded
 - [ ] README updated with the changes
+- [ ] README entry is timestamped [YYYY-MM-DD HH:MM] (UTC) in “Recent Fixes and Changes”
 - [ ] Commit message references what was updated in README

 ---